GVSU Windows 7 and Active Directory

 - If you use a laptop off campus, save your documents as you normally do in your My Documents folder, When you return to campus, and file changes you made will automatically be updated to the network after you login using Sync Center.
 For more information on Sync Center go here.

 - You can also access your documents from your home machine.
 Login at http://vpn.gvsu.edu and choose "Network File Access."
 Your data is stored in the private directory.
-Reference the VPN document on IT's website for more information.
-Click here for information on VPN and GVSU computers or here for information on VPN and Non-GVSU computers.
+If a system requires VPN access; click on links below for instructions

 - Not sure if your data is getting saved to the network?
 Double-click on the username Private Data icon on the desktop and then open the MyData folder.
 You will see the Sync folders: Favorites (for Internet Explorer favorites(bookmarks)) and the My Documents folder.
 Both folder icons should have a green sync notification on them (see screenshot below).
 If so, your data is being backed up.